 Keep in mind that the act of taking out a new set of aligners can be uncomfortable.
 So, if you make the switch just before bedtime, your teeth will have a few hours to adjust before you have to remove your aligners.

-OTC Pain Relief
+- OTC Pain Relief

 An effective way of controlling aligner comfort is with over-the-counter non-steroidal anti-inflammatories.
 Even aspirin can do the trick.
 What you would usually take for something like a headache is fine.
 Please always check with your doctor or pharmacist before using something new.

 These painkillers help to inhibit the formation of compounds that tend to stimulate body pain receptors.
-If you’re prone to Invisalign pain, you can take a painkiller about an hour before switching to a new set of aligners.
+If you’re prone to aligner pain, you can take a painkiller about an hour before switching to a new set of aligners.

-Make Your Invisalign Aligners More Comfortable
+Make Your Aligners More Comfortable

-Avoid eating anything crunchy or hard during your first few days of wearing a new aligner.
+- Avoid eating anything crunchy or hard during your first few days of wearing a new aligner.

-Put new aligners in just before bed to give your teeth time to settle overnight.
+- Put new aligners in just before bed to give your teeth time to settle overnight.

-Try not to clench your jaw.
+- Try not to clench your jaw.
 When you relax your jaw, the top and bottom teeth shouldn’t touch.

-When Will the Pain Stop?
+When Will the Aligner Pain Stop?

 If the pain feels somewhat different to what you expect, it could be a gum or tooth problem.
 Be sure to keep up good oral hygiene practice and book an appointment with your general dentist if the pain persists.